Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Experiments

 \subsubsection{Demonstration Collection and Preprocessing}

+We use the bilateral control data-collection pipeline for all tasks.
+The policy is trained and evaluated only from follower-side observations, while leader joint states are used as action supervision.

-We collect 10 bilateral teleoperation episodes (two per training lighting condition).
-All demonstrations execute the same pick-and-place task; the operator follows an identical intended motion pattern across episodes so that the primary variation comes from lighting rather than from changes in the manipulation strategy.
-The policy is trained and evaluated solely from follower-side observations; leader-side joint states serve as action labels.
+For each task, we collect 10 bilateral teleoperation episodes (two per training lighting mode) under five training conditions: \emph{red, blue, green, white}, and \emph{rgbw}.
+For Pick-and-Place, demonstrations follow a consistent motion pattern so that the main variation comes from lighting rather than operator strategy.

-Two RGB cameras record at 30\,Hz with $1920 \times 1280$ resolution: \begin{enumerate*}[label=(\arabic*)] \item a top camera above the water tank, \item a gripper camera near the follower gripper. \end{enumerate*} Images are resized to $480 \times 320$.
-Joint position, velocity, and torque for $N=4$ joints (J1--J4) are recorded at 1{,}000\,Hz from both arms.
-Leader joint states are used as actions; follower joint states are part of the observation.
-For training, joint data are downsampled to 100\,Hz, and images are temporally aligned to 100\,Hz by selecting the frame closest to each 10\,ms interval.
-Each time step in the final dataset therefore contains \begin{enumerate*}[label=(\alph*)] \item two RGB views (top and gripper), \item follower joint position, velocity, and torque, and the corresponding leader joint states. \end{enumerate*} Across the 10 demonstrations, this results in 15{,}402 time steps, corresponding to 30{,}804 RGB frames in total (two views per time step) and 15{,}402 synchronized joint‑state vectors; each contains 24 values (leader+follower, 4 joints × position/velocity/torque), totaling 369{,}648 values.
-The overview of collected datasets is shown in Fig.~\ref{fig:dataset}
+Two RGB cameras (top and gripper views) record at 30\,Hz with resolution $1920 \times 1280$, and images are resized to $480 \times 320$.
+Joint position, velocity, and torque for $N=4$ joints are recorded from both arms at 1{,}000\,Hz.
+For training, joint data are downsampled to 100\,Hz, and images are aligned to the same rate by selecting the nearest frame at each 10\,ms timestamp.
+Each training sample therefore consists of two RGB views, the follower joint state, and the corresponding leader joint state.

-Although each episode is collected under a known lighting mode (e.g., red, blue, green), we do not provide any lighting IDs or manual labels to the policy.
-The Lighting Encoder is trained end-to-end from the control objective and learns a latent representation of lighting purely from visual input.
+Although demonstrations are collected under known lighting modes, no lighting IDs or manual labels are provided.
+The Lighting Encoder is trained end-to-end through the imitation objective and learns a latent representation directly from raw images.